2013 Big Ten Football Championship Game

-After 2013, a Michigan State–Ohio State match-up in the conference championship game would no longer be possible, as a result of both schools becoming part of the newly-formed East Division of the Big Ten.

 History

 The 2013 Championship Game was the third held in the Big Ten Conference in the Big Ten's 118-year history.
 The previous season, the unranked Wisconsin Badgers represented the Leaders division, despite having a worse record than fellow division members Ohio State and Penn State, both of which were banned from post-season play.
 The #14 ranked Nebraska Cornhuskers represented the Legends division, having only lost one game to undefeated Ohio State.
 That game ended 70–31 in Wisconsin's favor.

 2013 marked the first appearance of Ohio State to the conference championship game, whereas it was Michigan State's second appearance.
 Prior to this game, the Leaders division was undefeated.
 Conversely, the lower-ranked opponent had won both prior matchups.
 After this season, the Legends and Leaders divisions were replaced with Eastern and Western divisions.